 A baby ideally experiences unconditional love within a secure attachment to their caregivers.
-He grows confident in the actions of his carers and is secure in a world where his needs are unquestioningly catered for.
-He learns the feelings of security and well-being and can sleep peacefully in the expectation that he will be safe.
+The baby grows confident in the actions of his/her carers and is secure in a world where his/her needs are unquestioningly catered for.
+They learn the feelings of security and well-being and can sleep peacefully in the expectation that they will be safe.
 Parents shield their baby from any outside influence that may distress or bewilder them.
 Although a child may become upset or in pain, the adults do everything in their power to minimise the chances of any long-term damage to the child.
 The parents love the child unconditionally, and their thoughts are preoccupied with the needs of this new life.
-As the child develops within this secure and emotionally responsive environment, he feels safe enough to take the risks involved in learning and taking in new experiences.
-He learns how to relate to others, communicate about his needs and feelings and cope with distress and frustration.
+As the child develops within this secure and emotionally responsive environment, they feel safe enough to take the risks involved in learning and taking in new experiences.
+The child learns how to relate to others, communicate about their needs and feelings and cope with distress and frustration.